deagustinchristian/Rock-Paper-Scissors/README.md

 ## Testing

-- I have tested the site on Chrome, Safari and Firefox, both on my laptop and on my Iphone 12 Pro Max.
-The game works as it should on al lof them.
+- I have tested the site on Chrome, Safari, and Firefox, both on my laptop and my iPhone 12 Pro Max.
+The game works as it should on all of them, the score updates as it should, game shows winner or tie of each round as its supposed to do, and game resets when a player or the computer reaches 5 points.

-- Also, the website looks good and all functions work on Ipad Pro, Iphone 12 pro Max, Iphone X and MacBook Pro 15´.
+- Also, the website looks good and all functions work on Ipad Pro, iPhone 12 pro-Max, iPhone X, and MacBook Pro 15´.

-- Using the Devstools I can confirm this website is responsive, looks good and functions on all standard screen sizes.
+- Using the Devstools I can confirm this website is responsive, looks good, and functions on all standard screen sizes.

 ### Validator Testing